aryan1410/WorkFlow/replit.md

 - **Template Engine**: Jinja2 templating with Flask for server-side rendering
 - **UI Framework**: Bootstrap 5 with dark theme support for responsive design
 - **Icons**: Feather Icons for consistent iconography
-- **JavaScript**: Vanilla JavaScript for client-side interactions and form validation
+- **JavaScript**: Vanilla JavaScript for client-side interactions, form validation, and desktop notification system
 - **Styling**: Custom CSS overrides on top of Bootstrap for application-specific styling

 ### Backend Architecture